-Lynn Peters, co-author of the book “Celebrate 100: Centenarian Secrets to Success in Business and Life” describes in his book that when asked, active centenarians positively claim that life is still fun at 100 and that reaching this age is really worth it.
-And also, that many of them felt much younger than they actually were.
-So, this really seems like something we should strive for!
+Lynn Peters, co-author of Celebrate 100: Centenarian Secrets to Success in Business and Life, shares that when asked, many active centenarians say life is still fun at 100 and that reaching this age is indeed worthwhile.
+Interestingly, many of them feel much younger than they actually are, suggesting that living longer is something to strive for!

 Read about any other Blob: